Skip to Content

 Find out more about the Bachelor of Business parent structure

 Massey’s Bachelor of Business (Economics) gives you lots of flexibility in the subjects that you study.
-You will gain a strong grounding in economic theory as well as a broad understanding of the core elements of business such as accountancy, finance, marketing and management.
+You will gain a good grounding in economic fundamentals as well as a broad understanding of the core elements of business such as accountancy, finance, marketing and management.

-You can specialise in areas including quantitative methods, international trade, resource and environmental economics, financial economics, managerial economics and public policy.
+You can specialise in a number of areas, including, international trade and finance, resource and environmental economics, financial economics, managerial economics and public policy.

 Massey’s economics programme has been acknowledged by industry for its quality and content.
 Our graduates are sought-after by major public and private sector employers and many are now placed in prestigious organisations within New Zealand and around the world.
 The Bachelor of Business will give you the leadership, communication and critical thinking skills that will make you a sought-after employee.